ShomaJPN/NetworkACLchecker/README.md

 ## Overview
 This tiny ShellScript checks the ACL of a Network-device.
 It works with just one Mac, but requires TWO NICs (e.g. two USB-ethernet Adapters).
-The reason is that this script sends data from one NIC to another, and checks the ACL of a Network-device in between them.
+The reason is that this script actually sends data from one NIC to another, and as a result, checks the ACL of a Network-device in between them.
 Protocol (TCP/UDP), IPaddress (SrcIP/DstIP), PortNo(SrcPort/DstPort) can be specified.

 ![catch_fig](https://user-images.githubusercontent.com/49780970/69261960-f00d6180-0c05-11ea-8322-54f73bdaece7.gif)

 ## Description
-The feature of this script is to actually send and receive data (Netcat is used for that purpose).
+The feature of this script is to actually send and receive data (Netcat is used for it).
 If you want to find out more easily, consider using Nmap (it is much faster)

 ## Requirements